 There are a total of twenty six countries that fall under the Schengen area and in order to apply for your visa before visiting these countries, ensure that your insurance documents are ready.
 The countries that form the Schengen area are Switzerland, Austria, France, Italy, Lithuania, Malta, Slovakia, Luxembourg, Norway, Portugal, Liechtenstein, Slovenia, Hungary, Estonia, Finland, Iceland, Greece, Czech Republic, Belgium, Denmark, Germany, Latvia, Netherlands, Poland, Spain and Sweden.
 So if you are planning to go to any of these places, and fall under the list of countries whose nationals require a visa, ensure that you have an insurance plan to cover you while you are there.

-A good insurance plan that will ensure that your vacation in Europe is stress free should cover the following costs:
+A good insurance plan will ensure that your vacation in Europe is stress free and should cover the following costs:

 - Trip Cancellation – this may be because of an emergency situation like a serious medical reason or sudden death right before the schedule of the trip.

 - Trip Interruption – this usually happens when a medical emergency or an unexpected event like death occurs during the trip because of which it has to be cut short.

 - Medical Emergency if the sickness or accident has occurred while in the Schengen area.

 - Repatriation of remains – this is when the event has occurred during the trip.
 This makes up for a huge cost as it requires special ambulance and flight permissions.